Lesson 4. Verbs and Prepositions (Basic, A Level):

 (I plan to stay home and do nothing…)

-”To prevent” means to stop something from happening or to make sure that it does not happen.
+When you prevent something from happening, you stop it from happening or to make sure that it does not happen.

 You can also prevent someone from doing something.